 Aimee is the supervisor to all Zoo Education Staff.
 She makes sure we are doing our jobs, providing guidance and mentorship to the Education Team.
 She also does a lot of non-education related things.
-Aimee works with other zoos and conservationists to help us become caretakers to amazing animals (she is the reason we have cheetahs!).
+Aimee works with other zoos and conservationists to help us become caretakers to amazing animals (she is the reason we're getting cheetahs!).
 She is also in charge of Adventure Trips!
-Make sure to say hello to her when you see her walking around the Zoo!